NeuralNoise/PyPagekite/README.md

-# PageQuite.py #
+#  #

-PageQuite is a fork of `pagekite.py`, a fast and reliable tool to make services visible to the public Internet.
+This is a version of `pagekite.py`, a fast and reliable tool to make services visible to the public Internet.

 This fork aims to trim down the software to a minimal service that